 - Social engineering techniques to make users part with confidential data pays rich dividends to the criminals.

-And if the account does not have such correspondences to take advantage of, the least they can do is to use it for sending a few thousands of other phishing and fraudulent mails from the account, and utilise your resources.
+And if the account does not have such correspondences to take advantage of, the least they can do is to use it for sending a few thousands of other phishing and fraudulent emails from the account and utilise your resources.
 This then leads to blacklisting of your IP Address and domain name, causing mail delivery failures to external addresses.

 Are you trying to scare me into buying a new solution that you just launched?